 Meditation is one of my favourite law of attraction tools.
 It can instantly improve your mood and help you manifest what you want in life.
 And, it’s free!
 You can meditate almost anywhere, but when you’re just starting out you’ll want to practice in a comfortable, quite place.
 This way you can connect with your mind and the universe.
 Today, I’ll like to share some basic meditation manifestation tips to help you create a better life!

 When I’m feeling anxious, overwhelmed or out of sorts, I take a mini break and spend a few minutes meditating.
-You don’t have to spend 20 minutes in meditation.
-A few minutes will do!
+You don’t have to spend an hour in meditation.
+Start with just 15 minutes.

 In yesterday’s blog post, I introduced you to the difference between physical and mental clutter.
 It’s this mental type that people often overlook when considering what’s keeping them from experiencing calm; however, mental clutter can have a huge impact on your overall emotional state.